artsy/artsy.github.io/_posts/2021-11-22-using-context-to-simplify-a-react-form.md

    needed props passed down, we explicitly typed the props at the top of each component in an interface because we now knew exactly which props we would need inside of the component.
-Another key step here was going into the parent component and getting rid of any prop spreading (this: `...props`) and instead explicitly passing down exactly the props needed in the component (if there were any.)
+Another key step here was going into the parent component and getting rid of any prop spreading (this: `...props`) and instead explicitly passing down exactly the props needed in the component (if there were any).

    1. A note on tests: Whenever we took advantage of the Formik context in a component, we were breaking that component's tests, because the wrappers we were using in the tests did not have access to the Formik context